josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 These books that I recommend could easily be banned.
 Banning a book directly is a small-brained solution to a problem, from the establishment point of view, because of the [Streisand Effect]().

-If the evangelical church got together and said:
+If the evangelical church (and it's consorts from the state) got together and said:

 > We're banning _The Politics of Jesus_, _The Non-Violent Atonement_, and _The Problem of Political Authority_, everyone who had access to a library, a credit card, or the internet would go out and see what spicy words were contained in the text.
 Even children.
 In the era of the internet, the best defense against 🌶️ ideas is an attitude of apathy.